1. Digital Health Apps/Software

 No.

-The Ethical Guidelines on Practice of Telemedicine provide that a doctor who substitutes telemedicine for traditional modes of delivery of medical care remain fully responsible for meeting all legal and ethical requirements and must exercise due diligence when practising telemedicine, and the standards of care that protect patients during face-to-face medical consultations apply equally to telemedicine.
+The Ethical Guidelines on Practice of Telemedicine provide that a doctor who substitutes telemedicine for traditional modes of delivery of medical care remain fully responsible for meeting all legal and ethical requirements and must exercise due diligence when practising telemedicine.
+The standards of care that protect patients during face-to-face medical consultations apply equally to telemedicine.

 Failure to comply with applicable data privacy laws and regulations may expose an operator of a software digital health app (if it is a data user in the context) to criminal penalties as well as civil liability for damages to concerned or affected data subjects.
 Criminal penalties include imprisonment and/or fines.

 Although a contravention of the DPPs does not constitute an offence in itself, the Privacy Commissioner for Personal Data, Hong Kong may serve an enforcement notice on a data user for contravention of the DPPs.
-A data user who contravenes an enforcement notice commits an offence and is liable on first conviction for a fine of up to HK$50,000, a daily penalty of HK$1,000 and imprisonment for a maximum of two years.
-On a second or subsequent conviction, a fine of up to HK$100,000, a daily penalty of HK$2,000 and imprisonment for a maximum of two years.
+A data user who contravenes an enforcement notice commits an offence and is liable on first conviction to a fine of up to HK$50,000, a daily penalty of HK$1,000 and imprisonment for a maximum of two years.
+On a second or subsequent conviction, a fine of up to HK$100,000, a daily penalty of HK$2,000 and imprisonment for up to two years.

 Telemedicine